The Clinton Doctrine of Humanitarian Interventions

-- This page: http://www.globalissues.org/article/451/the-clinton-doctrine-of-humanitarian-interventions.
+- This page: https://www.globalissues.org/article/451/the-clinton-doctrine-of-humanitarian-interventions.

-- To print all information e.g. expanded side notes, shows alternative links, use the print version:
+- To print all information (e.g. expanded side notes, shows alternative links), use the print version:

-Shortly after the Kosovo crisis ended, the Clinton Administration came out with the “Clinton doctrine.”
+Clinton doctrine.
 This doctrine basically stated that the United States would forcefully intervene to prevent human rights abuses when it can do so without suffering substantial casualties, without the authority of the UN Security Council.

 This is a pretty serious precedent for a powerful country to set as it in effect undermines international law and treaty obligations.
 The US has in the past been extremely selective in the determination of where humanitarian intervention (or even just concern) is needed.
 Allies of the US have often been gross human rights violators, but those abuses have been conveniently ignored by the US to be able to pursue its national interests (i.e. economic liberalization of other nations, ensuring resources that the US needs remain as cheap as practically possible and so on).
 In some regions, the US continues to provide arms to allies that use them to commit gross violations of human rights (and that in effect, helps the US pursue its national interests.
 After all, why else would they knowingly support human rights violators?).

 Without the authority of the UN Security Council basically implies another step to undermine the UN.
 It should be noted that the UN does have its flaws which need to be addressed (for example, the U.N.
 Security Council, plus the idea of 5 permanent (nuclear) members of the Council, is not exactly very democratic).
 However, it also is the main international body set up to promote universal human rights.